-APPROVED: ly 12014
+APPROVED: July 14 2014

 Tork Wiping and Cleaning products manage fast paced racing crowds.

 A successful harness racing meet relies on getting the pace right – out on the track and in the kitchen - where cleaning products like Tork® cloths and wipers play an essential role in delivering a winning result.